TheAlloyTeam/alloy/README.md

 ## Reference

-This whole project is based on many boilerplates and helpers from around the web.
+This whole project is based and influenced by many boilerplates and helpers from around the web.
 I will try to include a full list here for reference.

 https://github.com/necolas/normalize.css
 https://github.com/mattbegent/staddle